TheAcharya/Airlift/README.md

 ## Core Features

 - Automated uploading of `.csv` or `.json` data to Airtable
-- Ability to update and auto-create new entries for [multiple select field](https://support.airtable.com/docs/multiple-select-field)
+- Ability to update and auto-create new entries for [single select field](https://support.airtable.com/docs/single-select-field) and [multiple select field](https://support.airtable.com/docs/multiple-select-field)

 ## Table of contents